Widdin/DeliBot/README.md

 - `!list quests` - List of todays Research tasks.
 - `!list gyms` - List of the added Gyms.
 - `!find {name}` - Get the Google Maps link to a location.
-- `!valor` - Sets your role to Valor.
+- `!valor` - Assigns the role Valor to you.
-- `!mystic` - Sets your role to Mystic.
+- `!mystic` - Assigns the role Mystic to you.
-- `!instinct` - Sets your role to Instinct.
+- `!instinct` - Assigns the role Instinct to you.
-- `!pokebox` - Useless but fun feature!
+- `!pokebox` - Totally useless but fun command!
 - `!raid` - Opens a private message dialog with Delibot, to create a Raid by answering questions.
 - `!raid {boss} {time} {location*}` - Starts a Raid with the given information, lasts for 2 hours.
   | `{boss}` - Needs to be one connected name, e.g. "*Entei*".